 “Oh birds in the sky, please speak out and act as messengers between 2 hearts when humans are in a confused state”

 “God is the only one who does not any evil intentions so I can only rely on Him and no other for support”

 The opening of the songs reminds you of the beautiful evening sunset and as one makes a slow walk looking at the sun.
-To be fair, TMS put the effort to put the right feelings to this song.
+To be fair, TMS put the effort to put the right feelings into this song.
 The orchestration for this song is simple with a drum in the background.
 Ilaiyaraaja however instead used the tone of the song to drive the message – with high pitches at the right moments.

-It is just too bad that TMS did not continue to sing under Ilaiyaraaja especially in the 1970s and early 1980s which would have given us more Tamil gems songs to savour.
+It is just too bad that TMS did not continue to sing under Ilaiyaraaja, especially in the 1970s and early 1980s which would have given us more Tamil gems songs to savour.